edwinlzs/chainflow/README.md

 Below features are currently not yet supported but are planned in future releases.

-1. HTTPS
+1. More flexibility to log and return responses
-2. Cookies
+2. API performance testing
-3. API performance testing
+3. (Exploratory) Possibly some sort of UI/diagram generation

 ## Development